Richard Stallman

 Stallman popularized the concept of copyleft, a legal mechanism to protect the modification and redistribution rights for free software.
 It was first implemented in the GNU Emacs General Public License, and in 1989 the first program-independent GNU General Public License (GPL) was released.
 By then, much of the GNU system had been completed.

-Stallman was responsible for contributing many necessary tools, including a text editor (Emacs), compiler (GCC), debugger (GNU Debugger), and a build automator (GNU make).
+Stallman was responsible for contributing many necessary tools, including a text editor (GNU Emacs), compiler (GCC), debugger (GNU Debugger), and a build automator (GNU make).
 The notable omission was a kernel.
 In 1990, members of the GNU project began using Carnegie Mellon's Mach microkernel in a project called GNU Hurd, which has yet to achieve the maturity level required for full POSIX compliance.

 In 1991, Linus Torvalds, a Finnish student, used the GNU's development tools to produce the free monolithic Linux kernel.
 The existing programs from the GNU project were readily ported to run on the resultant platform.
 Most sources use the name Linux to refer to the general-purpose operating system thus formed, while Stallman and the FSF call it GNU/Linux.
 This has been a longstanding naming controversy in the free software community.
 Stallman argues that not using GNU in the name of the operating system unfairly disparages the value of the GNU project and harms the sustainability of the free software movement by breaking the link between the software and the free software philosophy of the GNU project.

-Stallman's influences on hacker culture include the name POSIX[42] and the Emacs editor.
+Stallman's influences on hacker culture include the name POSIX[37] and the Emacs editor.
 On Unix systems, GNU Emacs's popularity rivaled that of another editor vi, spawning an editor war.
-Stallman's take on this was to canonize himself as St. IGNUcius of the Church of Emacs[43][44] and acknowledge that "vi vi vi is the editor of the beast", while "using a free version of vi is not a sin; it is a penance".[45]
-On his homepage Stallman explains what a life in the Church of Emacs means to its members: "Sainthood in the Church of Emacs requires living a life of purity—but in the Church of Emacs, this does not require celibacy (a sigh of relief is heard)".[44]
+Stallman's take on this was to canonize himself as St. IGNUcius of the Church of Emacs[38][39] and acknowledge that "vi vi vi is the editor of the beast", while "using a free version of vi is not a sin; it is a penance".[40]

 In 1992, developers at Lucid Inc. doing their own work on Emacs clashed with Stallman and ultimately forked the software into what would become XEmacs.[41]
 The technology journalist Andrew Leonard has characterized what he sees as Stallman's uncompromising stubbornness as common among elite computer programmers: